hstnhndrsn/oapp_v2_guide/README.md

 - If you are planning to deploy to production, go through the [Production Deployment Checklist](#production-deployment-checklist).
 ### Security Stack DVNS
-- Security Stack (DVNs)
+<h4>Security Stack (DVNs)</h4>
-  - Every application built on top of the LayerZero protocol can configure a unique messaging channel.
+Every application built on top of the LayerZero protocol can configure a unique messaging channel.

-  -Multiple DVNs allows each application to configure a unique security threshold for each source and destination, known as X-of-Y-of-N.
+Multiple DVNs allows each application to configure a unique security threshold for each source and destination, known as X-of-Y-of-N.

-  - Each DVN independently verifies the payloadHash of each message to ensure integrity.
+Each DVN independently verifies the payloadHash of each message to ensure integrity.
 Once the designated DVN threshold has been reached, the message nonce can be marked as verified and inserted into the destination Endpoint for execution.

-  - Each DVN applies its own verification method to check that the payloadHash is correct.
+Each DVN applies its own verification method to check that the payloadHash is correct.
 Once the required DVNs and optionally a sufficient number of optional DVNs have confirmed the payloadHash, any authorized caller (for example, an Executor) can commit the message nonce into the destination Endpoint’s messaging channel for execution.

 | Message Nonce | Description |
 |---------------|-------------|